Digital Forensics for iOS Devices

 With the many years of digital forensics experience our President Cindy Murphy brings to the team, in conjunction with her experience with law enforcement and as a member of the Madison Police Department, she has a wealth of information and experience to draw from in conducting iOS forensics cases.

 In addition to her expertise, our own data recovery engineers have over a decade of experience doing complex physical and logical recoveries on a variety of devices.
 This of course includes iOS devices.
 We are also able to utilize tools such as Cellebrite as well as proprietary recovery and forensics tools to aid us in our iOS forensics work.
-As mentioned before, there are varying degrees of success in these cases and they are contingent upon a number of factors such as we saw with the San Bernardino FBI-Apple case in early 2016, but even now there are new methods to bypass issues such as the iPhone password lockout that didn’t exist earlier this year.
-Technology moves quickly and digital forensics experts are doing everything in their power to keep up.
+Technology moves quickly and digital forensics experts are doing everything in their power to stay ahead of the curve.

 One new change in recent years in the digital forensics world is the arrival and proliferation of mobile malware.
 As secure as the iOS platform is, it is not immune from malware.
 Recent iOS malware includes late 2015’s XcodeGhost, a modified version of Apple’s programming framework known as Xcode that mines user data on applications it has infected.
 Another more recent example is the AceDeceiver Trojan which infects iOS devices that are connected to Windows-based PCs.
 AceDeceiver is also somewhat unique because iOS devices do not have to be jailbroken in order to be infected by the malware.